 What I found most surprising was how many children just rode behind a parent on the little metal piece over the back fender.
-I don’t tend to take pictures of strangers unless they happen to be in my shot so I don’t have any examples of how it appeared.
+I don’t tend to take pictures of strangers unless they happen to be in my shot.
+Because of this, I don’t have any examples of how it appeared.
 One child was toddler age and the mother rode along with her arm behind as a back rest holding the child in place.

-Quite often there are baskets attached so they can carry the groceries or other purchases.
+Quite often there are baskets attached to the bikes so that they can carry the groceries or other purchases.

 I have read that bikers get irritated if you are in their way.
-I don’t know if this is sometimes true, but there were accidental moments of stepping onto the bike path because it seems like a sidewalk.
+I don’t know if this is sometimes true.
+We had accidental moments of stepping onto the bike path because it seems like a sidewalk.
 They would ring their bell as they approached and you would realize your mistake and move.
 Never once did I see anyone angry about anything.

-While most bikes are purely functional, there were quite a few that put time into making their mode of transportation unique.
+Most bikes are purely functional.
+But there were quite a few that put time into making their mode of transportation unique.

 I did not even capture a fraction of the amazing bikes or multitude of bikes around the city.

 Another sight that seemed so romantic were the girls who were probably in their early 20’s riding sidesaddle behind what I assume was their significant other.
 They were just sitting on the metal plates over the back fender.
-I wondered how in the world they could stay up there, but given the fact that they had probably been on a bike since infancy, it was probably deeply ingrained into their being.
+I wondered how in the world they could stay up there.
+However, given the fact that the girls had probably been on a bike since infancy, it was probably deeply ingrained into their being.

 Amsterdam definitely stole a piece of my heart.